Metehan120/Oxidalloc/README.md

 * Fast: ~50 cycles malloc+free on modern CPUs (Under trim, its adding ~50 cycles, ~10ns on 4.65ghz)

 ## Incompatibilities
 * WARNING: Design only working on 64-BIT systems, incompatible with 32-BIT.
-* Incompatible with Firefox for now.
+* Incompatible with Fedora Firefox for now, use Flatpak Firefox if possible (if you are on another distro, use the official Firefox package).
+This appears to be due to Fedora-specific patches/build configuration in their Firefox package that conflicts with LD_PRELOAD allocators.
 * Under some certain conditions, it may cause fragmentation.

 ## Architecture